shammy8/fresh/README.md

 - [x] Change tick next to home to a cog which opens a little menu with more options like managing users, deleting home
 - [ ] Allow removing homes
 - [x] Allow adding/removing users to homes.
+  - [ ] Refactor to allow adding by email and subscribe to home in the manage-users component
 - [ ] Allow user to copy their own userId
 - [ ] Style login page
 - [x] Allow removal of storages.